 ECMP routing to the compute and storage hosts allows unlimited redundancy to the VTEPs without needing to deploy spanning tree or MLAG.
 During a failure scenario, OSPF converges and access to the host is quickly restored while it’s connected to any switch in the data center.
 OSPF unnumbered also simplifies leaf switch hardware upgrades and re-cabling a host to any leaf switch on any rack without requiring configuration changes.

-As seen above, Routing on the Host with Cumulus Quagga provides SWITCH with a simple, agile, reliable network that also has the ability to scale.
+As seen above, Cumulus Routing on the Host provides SWITCH with a simple, agile, reliable network that also has the ability to scale.
 They are now positioned to provide the vast compute power and storage solutions that the Swiss education and research community requires.